-Table 8-13 Verification
+Table 9-12 Verification

 Method Operation Manual verification Click Verify on the vulnerability details page.
-Run the following command to check the software upgrade result and ensure that the software has been upgraded to the latest version: CentOS, Fedora, EulerOS, Red Hat, and Oracle: rpm -qa grep Software name - Debian and Ubuntu: dpkg -l grep Software name - Gentoo: emergesearch Software name Automatic verification HSS performs a full scan every early morning.
+Run the following command to check the software upgrade result and ensure that the software has been upgraded to the latest version: CentOS, Fedora, EulerOS, Red Hat, and Oracle: rpm -qa grep Software name - Debian and Ubuntu: dpkg -l grep Software name - Gentoo: emergesearch Software name Perform a manual scan on the HSS console to check the vulnerability fixing result.
+Automatic verification HSS performs a full scan every early morning.
 If you do not perform a manual verification, you can view the system check result on the next day after you fix the vulnerability.